galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 ![Heroes list](/assets/heroes-list.png "Heroes list")

-_**Server rendering**_
+**_Server rendering_**

-At that time PHP was the one, and we can render our pages on the server easily, so this was our choice to start our project.
+At that time PHP was the one, and we can render our pages on the server easily, so this was our choice to start our new promising project.

-Considering \`$heroes\` is coming from a database, the following code is iterating them and generating the output HTML that is going to be returned to the browser.
+Considering `$heroes` is coming from a database, the following code is iterating on them and generating the output as HTML that is going to be returned to the browser.

 ```php
 <ul>